-If your Cobalt boat is equipped with a fixed automatic fire extinguisher that uses Clean Agent HFC-227ea as an extinguishing agent, it is mounted in the engine compartment and generator compartment (if equipped).
+If your Cobalt boat is equipped with a fixed automatic fire extinguisher that uses FE-241 (or optional FM-200, for European requirements) as an extinguishing agent, it is mounted on the engine compartment and generator compartment (if equipped).
 These extinguishers are activated when the heat-sensitive head reaches a predetermined temperature.
 The extinguisher discharges and saturates the engine and/or generator compartment, smothering the fire.